-6.2 Preliminary Alternative Analysis
+6.3 Preliminary Alternative Analysis

 Due to concerns regarding construction costs, NRCS evaluated thirteen alternatives using multiple combinations of fill height, project size (ranging from 279 acres to 749) acres, containment dike alignments, and spill box / spill way options.
 See Appendix G. Subject to additional evaluations and refinements described below, this analysis confirmed the viability of a large scale project (~639 acres of marsh creation) versus downsizing.
+Further analysis has refined the project to 657 acres of marsh creation and 69 acres of marsh nourishment in the years following construction.
+For this project, additional information was considered which includes the following:

-6.3 Constructed Fill Elevation
+6.4 Constructed Fill Elevation

 In selecting the constructed fill elevation, the goal is to provide a marsh platform that stays within the optimal inundation range (between 10% and 90% inundation levels) for the majority of the project life.
-In order to achieve this, the marsh platform must be constructed above the optimal inundation range, and be allowed to settle or consolidate into that range in the years following construction.
-For this project, additional information was considered which includes the following:
+In order to achieve this, the marsh platform must be constructed above the optimal inundation range, and be allowed to settle or consolidate into that range

-- Average marsh elevation from the adjacent was determined to be 0.82' NAVD88. - The lower limit marsh elevation was determined to be 0.26' NAVD 88. - The PO-75 pilot study fully-contained and partially contained cells were constructed to an elevation of +2.5' NAVD88.
+- Average healthy marsh elevation from the adjacent was determined to be 0.82' NAVD88. - The lower limit marsh elevation was determined to be 0.26' NAVD 88. - The PO-75 pilot study fully-contained and partially contained cells were constructed to an elevation of +2.5' NAVD88.
 Predicted settled elevation at year 3 for those cells was 0.8' NAVD 88.
 Surveyed elevation for the fully contained cell was 1.2' NAVD at Year 3 and Year 4.
 Surveyed elevation for the partially contained cell was 1.06' NAVD at Year 3 and Year 4.
 Appendix F show the calculations for the pilot study.
-This data indicates that the marsh platform has not settled as much as predicted, and that the elevation seems to have stabilized in the Year 3 Year 4 timeframe. - The settlement of the three containment dike heights was calculated and initial settlement shown in Table 6.
+This data indicates that the marsh platform has not settled as much as predicted, and that the elevation seems to have stabilized in the Year 3 Year 4 timeframe. - The settlement of the three containment dike heights for PO-75 was predicted and initial settlement along with volume of material for containment dike shown in Table 6.
+The volume of material is based on using the Median Elevation of the survey points along the containment dike layout.
+The area of the containment dike is considered a trapezoid and thus using the equation for the area of a trapezoid times the length of the containment dike to determine the volume.
+Further refinement of the volume of the containment dike was completed using the Average End Area method and the station elevation report provided by AutoCAD software.
+These calculations can be found in Appendix F, Design Calculations.

+Containment Dike Initial Total Volume

-Containment Dike Height including Freeboard Initial Settlement (foot) Total Volume Needed for Containment Dike (yds 3)
+Height including Settlement Needed for

+Freeboard (foot) Containment

+Freeboard Dike (yds 3)

-4.5 1.7 262,751
+4.5 1.2 151,494

-4.0 1.3 216,855
+4.0 0.88 116,233

-3.5 1.0 176,697
+3.5 0.63 87,668